ckomop0x/ckomop0x/README.md

 <h3> Hello, I'm Pavel Klochkov</h3>
-I have more than 10 years of web development experience.
+More than 12 years of total experience, with 7 years in Frontend.
+I'm focused on architecture, clean, and performant code.
+I have experience with different structures solutions: monolith, modular, serverless in on-premises, cloud, and hybrid environments.

-My main scope is Frontend, where I'm focused on architecture, clean, and performant code.
-I have experience with different app structures solutions: monolith, modular, serverless in on-premises, cloud, and hybrid environments.
+Highly motivated, open-minded, goal-oriented.
+I keen on digital-transformation and cloud technologies.

-I'm highly motivated, open-minded, goal-oriented.
-I keen on IT-transformation and cloud technologies.
-I do a lot of study.
-Very keen to clooud and cloud development.
+In my free time, I do a lot of studies, participate in pet and open-source projects.
+Also, I mentor developers of all levels.
+Enjoy life, music, photo and travel.

 <div align="center">
     <h4>Senior Frontend Developer 🎓 Microsoft Azure Solutions Architect</h4>